July 31, 2017, 5:34 pm

 The agricultural equipment in this category are used for removing or leveling grass, weed and other type of vegetation that cover the top layers of a land.
 These agricultural equipment are used to clear a land in preparation for both farming and non-farming operations on the land.
 Some examples of this type of agricultural equipment are:

-It is used for farm and yard clearing and cleaning
+It is used for farm and yard clearing and cleaning.

 It is used for cutting grass and other top-layer vegetation growing on the land

 The agricultural equipment in this category are used for digging and turning over the soil before seeds are planted.
-Seeds need a lot of nutrients from the ground in order to grow well.
+Seeds need a lot of nutrients from the soil in order to grow well.
 These nutrients are available as organic matter in the soil.
 Most of these organic matters are present in the lower soil than in the top soil.
 So these agricultural equipment perform the task of moving nutritious soil to the top so that seeds can receive the nutrients they need for growth.
 Some examples of this type of agricultural equipment are:

 Mould Board Plough